-Assessment Weightage (%)
+Assessment Weightage(%)

-Assignments(10 assignments with equal credit) 50

-Quiz(5 Quizzes with equal credit) 30
+Internal (Minimum 10 assessments) 70

-Project 20
+Project (External component) 30

-PRINCIPLES OF MEASUREMENTS & SENSORSL-T-P-C: 1-1-3-3
+21AIE114PRINCIPLES OF MEASUREMENTS & SENSORSL-T-P-C: 2-0-3-3

-- The main objective of this course is to familiarise the students with various sensing technologies and various sensors used in engineering. - Students will be inspired to collect data using sensors and analyse& interpret the collected data. - Further, the course will focus on equipping the students to interface various sensors with computing platforms
+- 1. The main objective of this course is to familiarise the students with measurement systems and various sensing technologies and various sensors used in engineering and science. - 2.
+Students will be inspired to collect data using sensors, analyse and interpret the collected data. - 3.
+Further, the course will focus on equipping the students to interface various sensors with computing platforms